milanbargiel/boilerplate/readme.md

 ### Npm Scritps based automation
 **When Handlebars-File changes:**
-- Build html files in `/out` folder from [Handlebars](https://handlebarsjs.com/) templates and partials
+- Build html files in `/out` folder from templates and partials
 - Reload Browser

 **When Scss file changes:**
-- Lint scss files with [Stylelint](https://stylelint.io/) and output potential errors in console
+- Lint scss files and output potential errors in console
 - Compile Scss to Css and copy to out folder
 - Add Vendor prefixes
 - Reload Browser